SefNJ/HCatalyst/readme.md

 * This repository contains the technical challenge project.
 It was developed using Visual Studio 2019 version 16.9.4 with the target framework of .NET Core 5.0.

-* This project used the in memory Entity Framework for its database functionality.
-The swagger documentation will appear when the application starts.
-It is expected that the application will run within Visual Studio.
+*  Once the HCatalystTest.csproj is downloaded from Github, you can open the HCatalyst.sln.
+It is expected that the application will run from within Visual Studio.
+This project used the in memory Entity Framework for its database functionality.
+The swagger documentation will appear when the application starts

 * The application will seed the database with 16 entries.
 Once the application is running you can then run the Powershell script.
 Execute the Powershell script in the following manner: